Filston Mawana

-Filston Mawana (born 21 March 2000) is a Swedish footballer who plays as a forward for Åtvidabergs FF.
+Filston Mawana (born 21 March 2000) is a Swedish footballer who plays as a forward for BK Olympic.

 Early life

 Mawana was born in Democratic Republic of the Congo, but moved to Sweden and the city of Malmö together with his family in 2006.

 Career

 Youth years

-He started to play football with local club Malmö FF, and was first called up to the Swedish national under 17-team in 2015.
+He started to play football with local club Malmö FF at nine years old after only playing street football beforehand, and was first called up to the Swedish national under 17-team in 2015.

-In December 2016, Mawana transferred to 1899 Hoffenheim, signing a four and half-year contract.
+In December 2016, Mawana transferred to 1899 Hoffenheim, signing a four-and-a-half-year contract.
 He impressed in the youth system of the Bundesliga club and in 2017 The Guardian rated him as one of the 60 most promising football players in Europe born in 2000.
 Reportedly, Mawana attracted interest from clubs like Bayern Munich, Arsenal, Chelsea and Juventus.

 He made his senior debut for 1899 Hoffenheim II in the Regionalliga Südwest on 12 May 2018, coming on as a substitute in a 3–0 win against VfB Stuttgart II.
 However, Mawana suffered a serious cruciate ligament injury during a training session the following summer.